Hot cross buns

 Advertising

 Penny for Pound's much anticipated hot cross buns are available in three fantastic flavours this year.
-Go traditional with the baking wizards' signature sticky date jam bun packed with juicy dates and caramelised white chocolate, branch out with an earl grey raisin-soaked raisin bun, or get your chocolate fix with a bun that's been spiked with milk and dark chocolate chips.
+Go traditional with the baking wizards' signature sticky date jam bun packed with juicy dates and caramelised white chocolate, branch out with an Earl Grey raisin-soaked raisin bun, or get your chocolate fix with a bun that's been spiked with milk and dark chocolate chips.
 After something even wilder?
-Penny for Pound have partnered with local gelato shop Holla Gelato to create three signature gelato flavours that partner perfectly with each hot cross bun.
+Penny for Pound has partnered with local gelato shop Holla Gelato to create three signature gelato flavours that partner perfectly with each hot cross bun.
 You can order the buns before 1pm for pick-up from the store the next day, or buy them online.

 • Bakeries